Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Mesh assets must be placed in `~\projects\<your_project>\assets\mesh\`.
 - The file format is `.obj` because it is simple and commonly used.
 - Every mesh must contain: `v`/`vt`/`vn`/`f`.
-- Every mesh must have XYZ(0,0,0) as center.
+- Every mesh should have XYZ(0,0,0) as center.
-- Every mesh should be modeled so that the lowest vertex (Y coordinate) is positioned at the center.
+- Every mesh should be modeled in a way that the lowest vertex (Y coordinate) is positioned at the center.
 - A mesh can consist of 1 or multiple parts.
 - To make a mesh multiparted, you must specify at least 2 parts by writing `FE3D_PART <name>`.
-- The name of a mesh part cannot be "?".
+- The name of a mesh part cannot be empty or '?'.
 - The first mesh part must be specified before the first `f` data.
 - Example multiparted `.obj` file: